 Our favorite idea for March Madness party invitations is to use a free printable tournament bracket sheet.
+(We will update this with the 2015 teams as soon as they’re available).
 Print off one of these for each guest, glue them onto orange cardstock or basketball themed scrapbook paper, and write your party information on the back.
 Ask your guests to fill out their brackets and bring them to the party to make a pool.
 Then keep track of how everyone does throughout the tournament and award a winner at the end.

 If you want to send online invitations, check out the selection available at Evite.